GuildOfWeavers/distaff/docs/programs.md

 * If the top of the stack is `0`, blocks in the `false_branch` is executed one after the other.
 * If the top of the stack is neither `0` nor `1`, program execution fails.

-A switch block imposes the following restrictions on its content:
+Switch blocks impose the following restrictions on their content:
 * The first block in the `true_branch` vector must be an instruction block which has `ASSERT` as its first operation.
 This guarantees that this branch can be executed only if the top of the stack is `1`.
 * The first block in the `false_branch` vector must be an instruction block which has `NOT ASSERT` as its first two instructions.
 This guarantees that this branch can be executed only if the top of the stack is `0`.
 * Within `true_branch` and `false_branch` vectors, an instruction block cannot be followed by another instructions block.